Resume Annex

 • Including everything since college.
 Keep the last 10-15 years detailed; summarize the rest in a single line.

 • Tables and text boxes.
-Most ATS read tables row-by-row in the wrong order.
+Most hiring system read tables row-by-row in the wrong order.
 Use plain paragraph and bullet structure.

 • Inconsistent dates.
 Use mm/yyyy throughout.
-Mixing "Q3 2024" with "Sep 2024" forces the ATS to guess.
+Mixing "Q3 2024" with "Sep 2024" forces the hiring system to guess.

 • Sloppy file names. "resume_final_v3.pdf" looks careless.
 Use lastname-firstname-role-resume.pdf.

 • Image-based PDFs.
-PDFs created from a scan or screenshot are unreadable to ATS.
+PDFs created from a scan or screenshot are unreadable to hiring system.
 Always export from text.

 The 5 must-have keywords for a Supply Chain Director

-Recruiters and ATS systems both look for specific vocabulary on a Supply Chain Director resume.
+Recruiters and hiring system systems both look for specific vocabulary on a Supply Chain Director resume.
 These five appear in the majority of Supply Chain Director job descriptions we have indexed; if your resume does not include them naturally inside your bullets and skills section, you are leaving response rate on the table.

 • cross-functional leadership — make sure this appears in at least one bullet, ideally tied to a measurable outcome.